One Candle: Music

 The lyrics and music were composed by Park Jin-young.
 He stated that the lyrics were inspired by a quote he saw on graffiti while visiting New York City: "Better to light a candle than curse the darkness."
 The song was promoted alongside the title track "Lies".
 At that time, the group was not managed by his company JYP Entertainment but he worked closely with them as a producer and songwriter.
 The accompanying soundtrack was also included in the album and was arranged by composer and music producer Bang Si-hyuk, who went on to establish Big Hit Entertainment.

 The song is unusual as it opens with a spoken narration by Danny Ahn introducing the theme of the song, followed by Yoon Kye-sang and Son Ho-young rapping the verse.
 The chorus is sung in the American gospel style.
-During performances, the audience is often encouraged to clap along.
+The introduction is accentuated by handclaps and the audience is often encouraged to clap along during live performances.